Honda CBR1000RR 0-60 mph in 3.09 seconds

 A retuned and tweaked engine made a claimed 189 horsepower at the crank which is around 15 horsepower up on the previous 08-16 Model.

-The CBR1000RR’s extra power came primarily from its higher 13:1 compression ratio as well as its higher rev ceiling.
+The Honda CBR1000RR’s extra power came primarily from its higher 13:1 compression ratio as well as its higher rev ceiling.

 The above sounded great and it is but that initial excitement was a little short-lived once we learned more!

-While the CBR1000RR looked completely new the engine and chassis were taken straight from the previous model meaning that the latest (at the time) 2017 CBR1000RR was based on an outdated platform.
+While the Honda CBR1000RR looked completely new, the engine and chassis were taken straight from the previous model.

-To put it harshly this new CBR1000RR was kind of mutton dressed as Lamb or it simply had fancy nice new clothes and some bling jewellery but under the skin, it was pretty much the same bike.
+It could be viewed as having had fancy nice new clothes and, some bling jewelry but under the skin, it was pretty much the same bike.

 17-19 Honda CBR1000RR Dyno Curve

-The 17-19 Honda CBR1000RR makes a very impressive 175 horsepower that is delivered at 13000 rpm and 79 ft/lb of torque between 9000 and 11000 rpm.
-There is no question; in isolation, it is a monster of an engine and around 15 horsepower at the wheels more than the model it replaces.
+The 17-20 Honda CBR1000RR makes a very impressive 175 horsepower that is delivered at 13000 rpm and 79 ft/lb of torque between 9000 and 11000 rpm.

-What does this mean though and is it important?
 The simple answer is no, as the power advantage that a competitor may have is really not usable on the road and in most real-world situations.

-If you like roll-racing on desolate highways then maybe yes it shows but if you are a canyon carver, the short straights between corners will see very little in the way of an advantage for more powerful 1000 cc bikes over the CBR1000RR.
+But if you are a canyon chaser, those short straights from corner to corner will see very little in the way of an advantage for more powerful 1000 cc motorcycles.

-In isolation, the CBR1000RR has massive amounts of acceleration anywhere you like and, in any gear, and really explodes into life as it gets to 7000 rpm where it will howl all the way up to its 13800 rpm limiter as it delivers mind-bending acceleration.
+It really explodes into life as it gets to 7000 rpm where it will howl all the way up to its 13800 rpm limiter as it delivers mind-bending acceleration.

 The only weakness would be below 5000 rpm which is a point where many rivals offer considerably more thrust.